White House considering intellectual property waiver for COVID-19 vaccines

 Critics say waiving the WTO’s agreement on Trade-Related Aspects of Intellectual Property could reduce the safety of vaccines, and that setting up production in new places would sap resources needed to boost production in existing locations.

-Tai discussed the issue on Monday with drugmakers Pfizer (PFE.N) and AstraZeneca PLC (AZN.L), noting her interest in a solution that gave developing countries a role in addressing critical gaps in vaccine production and distribution. read more
+Tai discussed the issue on Monday with drugmakers Pfizer and AstraZeneca PLC, noting her interest in a solution that gave developing countries a role in addressing critical gaps in vaccine production and distribution.

 U.S. industry executives believe Tai may be leaning toward backing the waiver after she called the gaping divide between developed and developing countries’ access to medicines “completely unacceptable” and said industry needed to make sacrifices in times of crisis.